cfirmalovani/tpm_registration_for_dmri/README.md

 Installing these packages are a prerequisite for using this pipeline.

-Otherwise, the current implementation supports Windows and MacOS, with Linux coming up.
+Otherwise, the current implementation supports Windows, MacOS and Linux.

 ## TPM Prediction and Registration
 Currently only textual UI is available for the DTI pipeline.